 Reporting criteria in advanced mode

 Most of the report templates available have been added with an option to switch the criteria form to the new advanced mode.
 In this mode, the criteria for picking the data on the report can be specified as a set of rules the reporting engine will use when rendering the report.

-Reports in advanced mode work in similar manner to the earlier so called simple mode.
+Reports in advanced mode work in a similar manner to the earlier so-called simple mode.
 You can save them, schedule them for publishing and so on.

 Various operators for each field

 A rule on advanced reports consists of the targeted field, an operator executed to determine if the rule matches and an optional value for the operator.
 The mode has been implemented with a full set of operators allowing you to define a complex set of rules.

 The operators available depend on the type of the field.

 The criteria may be defined with sub-clauses.
 Each clause is set with a boolean operator (match all [and], match any [or], match none [not]) which declares how the list of rules in the clause should be interpreted.

 This allows you to define a complex set of rules to pick the data you need on your report.

 Stripe subscriptions for credit card billing